karlgluck/tcltools/README.md

 @on print
 @print "But this will print again!"
 ```
 Use `@proc` to declare procedures just like `proc` that have this toggleable behavior.
-Tcltools uses this internally quite extensively to allow debug/release code and allow self-testing to be declared inline and enabled as necessary.
+TclTools uses this internally for debug/release-only code.
+It also permits self-testing to be declared inline but only run when explicitly requested.

 `@proc` methods are off by default.
-However, the order of declaration between `@on`/`@off`/`@proc` is not important so if a procedure is set `@on` before it is declared, it will be enabled.
+However, the order of declaration between `@on`/`@off`/`@proc` is not important.
+If a procedure is set `@on` before it is declared, it will be enabled.
 The main thing to remember is that the method cannot be used until it is defined with `@proc`.

 [@debug, @release](./1.0/src/debug_release.tcl)
 -----------------------------------------------